Frequently Asked Questions

 The NIH-funded study is being sponsored by ImmunogenX, a biopharmaceutical company in Newport Beach, California founded in 2013.
 ImmunogenX is focused on improving the health of people suffering from celiac disease through the exploration of new therapies and diagnostic tools.
 Learn more at immunogenx.com.

-Has the investigational drug been taken before?
+Has the study medication been taken before?

 Will I have to ingest gluten?